brocade/pyfos/README.md

 ### What is PyFOS ###

-    PyFOS is a python language binding that works with REST API supported in FOS 8.2.0 and up.
-PyFOS distribution is meant
+    PyFOS is a python language binding that works with REST API supported for FOS versions 8.2.x to 9.0.x.
+    PyFOS distribution is intended to:
-    1) to provide 1-to-1 functional coverage of FOS REST API and
+    1) provide 1-to-1 functional coverage of FOS REST API and
-    2) to provide utility scripts that can be used to directly or be used as reference examples to create your own. pyfos/pyfos directory contains modules & functions that provides 1-to-1 functional coverage of FOS REST API. pyfos/pyfos/utils directory
+    2) provide utility scripts that can be used to directly or be used as reference examples to create your own. pyfos/pyfos directory contains modules & functions that provides 1-to-1 functional coverage of FOS REST API. pyfos/pyfos/utils directory